-Resin flow can increase dramatically if multiple plies of fastRise[TM] are used against each other.
-If high-flow is not desired, pressure should be reduced to approximately 25%-50% to prevent excess resin flow, resin separation, or formation of flow channels.
+Resin flow can increase dramatically if multiple plies of fastRiseTM are used against each other.
+If high-flow is not desired, pressure should be reduced by approximately 25%-50% to prevent excess resin flow, resin separation, or formation of flow channels.